NYSE says U.S. SEC plan to limit exchange rebates would hurt investors

 “The SEC has to operate according to the law and we think that there are elements of this proposal that raise serious questions about whether it is legal,” Blaugrund said.

-Rival exchange operators Nasdaq Inc and Cboe Global Markets have also opposed the SEC’s proposal, while IEX Group, which does not pay rebates on its exchange, supports the plan.
+Rival exchange operators Nasdaq Inc (NDAQ.O) and Cboe Global Markets (CBOE.O) have also opposed the SEC’s proposal, while IEX Group, which does not pay rebates on its exchange, supports the plan.